-Deleting your Dropbox account deletes all of your data from dropbox.com and unlinks your devices from Dropbox.
+Deleting your Dropbox account deletes all of your account and file data from Dropbox and signs you out of Dropbox on all devices.
 When you delete your Dropbox account:

-- You can't edit files in shared folders
+- You won't be able to edit files in shared folders.

-- Your files are deleted from Dropbox servers
+- Your files in private folders will be deleted from Dropbox servers.

 - Sign in to dropbox.com.